kyong4/CISC-3140-Kevin-Yong/lab5/README.txt

 Lab 5 by Kevin Yong

+Goal: Dropdown menu frontend, that redirects to the backend and allows adding/editting of the backend files.
+Learn how to make dropdown menu.
+Learn how to connect frontend to backend.
+Learn how to add/edit backend files.
+Learn how to use js,html,css.

+Storyboard:
+Home
+New Car -> Fill in form OR View Confirmation
+Changing an email -> Choose which record to change.

-Goal: Make a multi-level dropdown.
+Make a multi-level dropdown.
 (Credits to @Ibaslogic and his tutorial.)
 Features: On smaller screens, click to open the dropdown.
 On larger screens, hovering can open the dropdown.
 ▪ Registering a new car: Click on ‘New car’ -> Fill in form, click submit -> View confirmation page with detail saved